jomjol/AI-on-the-edge-device-docs/docs/FAQs.md

 Before doing this, you should be clear about the type of rating you want to use.

 - `Absolute change` is the interval between two readings - no matter how often the readings happen.
-- `RateCange` is the change per minute.
+- `RateChange` is the change per minute.
 This is calculated from the time difference between the last and the current reading.

 If there is an interval of 5 minutes between readings and a MaxRateValue of 1, an error "Rate too high - Read: ..." if